 Two important points:

 During the Questioning Stage you will have memorised or noted their responses and the order they gave them.
-Now you present back to them the benefits and features to meet their requirements in the same order they presented them to you.
+Now you present back to them the benefits and features to meet their requirements in the same order they presented their requirements to you.
 Whatever they said first is most important to them, so you present on that topic first.

 Think of this agreement gaining as a trial sales close.
 You are asking if your solution, quote, proposal, is agreeable to them.
 Any obstacles, doubts, or objections will surface here and can be dealt with before you get to the Sales Closing Stage and ask for the order, trial, letter of intent, or agreement to whatever the next step is in your sales process.